On scaling limits of random trees and maps with a prescribed degree sequence: Geometry of random forests with a prescribed degree sequence

 which also converges to $0$.
 This completes the proof of~\eqref{eq:ecart_longueur_LR}, which, combined with Proposition~\ref{prop:convergence_Luka} and~\eqref{eq:def_X_discret}, yields the convergence

 for any $q \ge 1$ fixed.

-In order to obtain the full statement of the proposition, we need to prove the following: Assume that the forest $\fn$ reduced to the ancestors of $q$ i.d.d. vertices has $q$ leaves (this occurs with high probability since the height of such a vertex is at most order $\epsilon_n / \sigma_n = o(\epsilon_n)$ as we have seen) and a random number, say, $b \in \{1, \dots, q-1\}$ of branch-points; then remove these $b$ branch-points from the reduced forest to obtain a collection of $q+b$ single branches.
-Then we claim that uniformly for $1 \le i \le q+b$, the length of the $i$-th branch multiplied by $\frac{\sigma_n}{2 \epsilon_n}$ is close to $\sigma_n^{-1}$ times the number of vertices branching-off strictly to the right of this path in the original forest.
+In order to obtain the full statement of the proposition, we need to prove the following: Assume that the forest $\fn$ reduced to the ancestors of $q$ i.d.d. vertices has $q$ leaves (this occurs with high probability since the height of such a vertex is at most of order $\edges_n / \sigma_n = o(\edges_n)$ as we have seen) and a random number, say, $b \in \{1, \dots, q-1\}$ of branchpoints; then remove these $b$ branchpoints from the reduced forest to obtain a collection of $q+b$ single branches.
+Then we claim that uniformly for $1 \le i \le q+b$, the length of the $i$'th branch multiplied by $\frac{\sigma_n}{2 \edges_n}$ is close to $\sigma_n^{-1}$ times the number of vertices branching off strictly to the right of this path in the original forest.
 Since this number is encoded by the {\L}ukasiewicz path, the proposition then follows from Proposition~\ref{prop:convergence_Luka}.
-Such a comparison follows similarly as in the case $q=1$ above from the spinal decomposition of~\cite[Lemma~3]{Marzouk:On_the_growth_of_random_planar_maps_with_a_prescribed_degree_sequence}: now we have to consider not only the length $h$ of a single branch, but those $h_1, \dots, h_{q+b}$ of all the branches, which is compensated by the factor $(\sigma_n / \upsilon_n)^{q+b}$ in this reference, the other terms before the probability are bounded.
+Such a comparison follows similarly as in the case $q=1$ above from the spinal decomposition of Lemma~\ref{lem:multi_epines_sans_remise}: now we have to consider not only the length $h$ of a single branch, but those $h_1, \dots, h_{q+b}$ of all the branches, which is compensated by the factor $(\sigma_n / \vertices_n)^{q+b}$ in this lemma, the other terms before the probability are bounded.
 We leave the details to the reader. \end{proof}